thomasballinger/convex-react-query-draft/README.md

 # TODO

 - nonreactive examples, change API to make reactivity more explicit
+  - rename ConvexQueryCLient to WebSocketClient?
+LiveQueries?
+ReactiveClient?
+  - rename convexQueryKeyHashFn to queryKeyHashFn? is that too cute?
 - auth
 - paginated queries
 - show an example of skip token (react-query uses `enabled: false`), should just work